 The International Centre for Olympic Studies (ICOS) invites graduate students to submit papers for the 2nd “Graduate Student Essay Competition,” to be held in conjunction with the 12th International Symposium for Olympic Research.

-- Any full-time graduate student (MA/MSc or PhD level) who is enrolled in a post-secondary institution for 2012-2013 is
+- Any full-time graduate student (MA/MSc or PhD level) who is enrolled in a post-secondary institution for 2014-2015 is eligible for the competition.

 - The essay must be original research.

 - It must not have been submitted for consideration for publication elsewhere.
-Papers that have been accepted for publication elsewhere, are not eligible for this competition.
+Papers accepted for publication elsewhere, are not eligible for this competition.

 - It must not have undergone peer-review for any other conference or journal.

 - Only 1 essay per student will be considered for the competition.

 - accommodations at the symposium hotel

 - symposium registration fee

-- The winning paper will also be considered for publication in Olympika: The International Journal for Olympic Studies.
+- The winning paper will be considered for publication in Olympika: The International Journal for Olympic Studies.

 - Candidates are to submit an abstract, as per the Abstract Submission Procedure, no later than (date TBA).

-- Full papers are due no later than June 1, 2012.
+- Full papers are due no later than (date TBA).